 The height of the container depends on its content.

-This interaction applies for all devices – desktop, tablet, and mobile.
+This interaction applies for all device types, such as desktop, tablet, and mobile.

-To close the CoPilot, users need to simply click the Decline icon ( ) on the top right, or click the CoPilot button in the shell bar once more.
+To close SAP CoPilot, users need to simply click the Decline icon ( ) on the top right, or click the SAP CoPilot button in the shell bar once more.

-CoPilot and CoPilot button on the shell bar
+SAP CoPilot and the SAP CoPilot button on the shell bar

 When the Me Area or Notifications are being displayed, the page title is omitted.